 Cisco offers a variety of on-premises phone systems that can support thousands of employees.
 The solutions we looked at specifically are part of the Business Edition 6000 line.

-- Businesses can choose from several different servers, which vary in the number of users they support, how many devices can be connected to them and how many applications can be added in.
-Various applications that can be built into each system are those for mobility, voicemail and automated attendants, instant messaging, videoconferencing, and other collaboration tools.
+Various applications that are available with each system are those for mobility, voicemail and automated attendants, instant messaging, videoconferencing and other collaboration tools.
 In addition, some of the systems allow for contact center services.

-- In addition to supporting up to 1,000 workers, the BE6000 systems support up to 100 call center users.
+In addition to supporting up to 1,000 workers, the BE6000 systems support up to 100 call center users and can accommodate 1,000 voicemail boxes.
 Additionally, the system can be used by organizations that have up to 50 different locations.

-- Businesses with more than 1,000 employees can deploy some of Cisco's other unified communications systems, which can be used by tens of thousands of employees.
-Among the features the system and its add-on applications include are voice and video calls, voicemail, voicemail-to-email, voicemail transcription services, videoconferencing, paging, and a presence tool that shows which employees are busy and which are available for calls and messaging.
+Businesses with more than 1,000 employees can deploy some of Cisco's other unified communications systems, which can be used by tens of thousands of employees.

 Editor's Note: Looking for a business phone system?
 Click the Compare Quotes button below to have our sister site Buyer Zone connect you with vendors that can help.